Custom URL Aliases

 • Type in the new URL in the URL alias box

-• DO NOT add a slash (/) at the beginning or end
+• DO add a slash (/) at the beginning (but NOT at the end)

-NOTE: Drupal 8/9+ versions DO need the slash at the beginning of the URL alias
+NOTE: Older versions of Drupal (like Drupal version 7) DO NOT need the slash at the beginning of the URL alias

 • DO NOT use special characters (&, @, !, %)—use only letters, numbers, and dashes